-For the 2016-2023 regulatory period, Inrete and AcegasApsAmga have approved the reduction of power cuts originating from the medium and low voltage grids and attributable to external causes.
+For the 2016-2023 regulatory period, Inrete and AcegasApsAmga have approved the reduction of power cuts originating from the medium and low voltage grids attributable to external causes.
 The above indicators, therefore, are calculated inclusive of external causes.
-Target levels and trend levels for these indicators have been set for each area served by Inrete by Arera’s 702/2016/R/eel resolution, applicable to this regulatory period (2016-2023).
-The trend levels assigned by Arera for 2016 were complied with in all areas managed.
+Target levels and trend levels for these indicators have been set for each area served by Inrete by ARERA’s 702/2016/R/eel resolution, applicable to this regulatory period (2016-2023).
+The trend levels assigned by ARERA were respected in 2016.

-The average figure refers to power cuts of the low voltage service, without advance notice and due to causes for which the operator is responsible.
-The power cut duration minutes refer to power cuts lasting more than 3 minutes.
+The average figure applies to power cuts of the low voltage service, without advance notice and due to causes for which the operator is responsible.
+The power-cut duration minutes refer to power cuts that last more than 3 minutes.
 The 2017 trend is the objective of the indicator for 2016-2017.
 The trend level for the number of power cuts in low concentration areas is 4.30 for Imola-Faenza and 5.19 for Modena compared to the final values of 2.50 and 6.15.

 The 2018 figure confirms the good level of continuity of the electricity distribution service and, for all the reference indicators, is below the trend and/or target levels set by ARERA.